ivoras/llmtalkie/README.md

 # The prompt map function

 The `LLMMap` function operates on a list of data, processing each element with a LLM.
-Instead of building item separately into the prompt, it batches input data into chunks and passes it to a LLM as a chunk, increasing efficiency.
+Instead of inserting each item separately into the prompt, it batches input data into chunks and passes it to a LLM as a list, increasing efficiency.
 See [test_llmupper](test_llmupper.py) for working code, but the core functionality is:

 ```
 LLM_LOCAL_LLAMA32 = LLMConfig(